- Title of Project

 - Conclusion: What is the major impact of your project and what will the target audience learn from it?

 - Proofread abstract with your mentor before uploading.

 - Write the abstract for a general audience.

-- Business plans include but are not limited to Start-Up, Strategic and Operations.
+- Humanities include but are not limited to literature, philosophy, and law.

 - Upload your abstract in .pdf, .doc, or .docx format.

 - Do not add special characters, such as scientific symbols.

 - Upload images as a separate attachment in either .jpg, .png or .pdf format.

 U.S./Mexico Bilateral Security Cooperation and Outlook for American Multinational Corporations